-B182010 - Level 3 Portfolio - (SF88) - Level 3 portfolios should represent the photographer's best work.
+- Section Level 3 Portfolio (Scoresheet SF88) Level 3 portfolios should represent the photographer's best work.
 Level 3 portfolios must include 9-11 images from the 4-H member's photography career.
 At least 3 images should be from the current year.
 The remaining images may have been taken at any time during the member's 4-H experience and may have been previously exhibited.
-Portfolios may include photos that are exhibited in other Level 3 classes during the same year.
-Portfolios must include 1) 1-page max bio, 2) table of contents, 3) year each photo was taken, 4) title for each image, 5) device make and model used to capture each image, and 6) reflections for each image.
-When writing reflections, youth should focus on what new photography techniques or skills they were practicing when they took the photo, what makes the image successful, and what could have been done to improve the image.

-B182020 - Advanced Techniques & Lighting Print - (SF89) - Photos should show experimentation or exploration of advanced lighting, such as low-light or silhouette photography, or other advanced photography technique, such as astrophotography, underwater photography, or infrared photography.
-(Activity 3, 4, 5, or 12)

-B182030 - Advanced Composition Print - (SF89) - Photos should show advanced compositions, such as using diagonal, horizontal, or vertical lines or repeating shapes to frame a subject or lead the viewer's eye through a scene; breaking the rule of thirds to compose a discordant image; or another advanced composition technique covered in Book 3 Mastering Photography (Activity 6, 7)

-B182040 - Portrait Print - (SF89) - A great portrait captures not only a person's physical image but also something of the person's character or personality.
-Photos may be either formal or informal but must be of one or more human subjects.
+Portfolios may include photos which are exhibited in other Level 3 classes during the same year.
+Portfolios must include: 1) 1-page max bio, 2) table of contents, 3) year each photo was taken, 4) title for each image, 5) device make and model used to capture each image, and 6) reflections for each image.
+When writing reflections, youth should focus on what new photography techniques or skills they were practicing when they took the photo, what makes the image successful, and what could have been done to improve the image. - S_EClass 20 Advanced Techniques & Lighting Print (Scoresheet SF89) Photos should show an experimentation or exploration of advanced lighting, such as low-light or silhouette photography or another advanced photography technique, such as astrophotography, underwater photography, or infrared photography.
+(Activity 3, 4, 5, or 12) - S_EClass 30 Advanced Composition Print (Scoresheet SF89) Photos should show advanced compositions, such as using diagonal, horizontal, or vertical lines or repeating shapes to frame a subject or lead the viewer's eye through a scene; breaking the rule of thirds to compose a discordant image; or another advanced composition technique covered in Book 3 Mastering Photography.
+(Activity 6, 7) - S_EClass 40 Portrait Print (Scoresheet SF89) A great portrait captures not only a person's physical image, but also something of the person's character or personality.
+Photos may be either formal or informal, but must be of one or more human subjects.
 (Activity 9)

-B182050 - Still Life Print - (SF89) - Photos should capture non-moving objects that have been arranged in an interesting way.
+- Still Life Print (Scoresheet SF89) Photos should capture non-moving objects that have been arranged in an interesting way.
 Photos should demonstrate advanced control over lighting and composition.
-(Activity 8)

-B182060 - Freeze/Blur the Moment Print - (SF89) - Photos should capture a subject in motion.
-Photographers should adjust the shutter speed to either freeze or blur the movement.
+(Activity 8) - S_EClass 60 Freeze/Blur the Moment Print (Scoresheet SF89) Photos should capture a subject in motion.
+Photographers should adjust shutter speed to either freeze or blur the movement.
 (Activity 11)